The Module System

 At the (back end) application level, each module has its set of configuration files, Request Forms (Laravel's Authentication and Validation), and Models (Laravel's ORM classes).
 In addition, module-generic Request Forms, Controllers, and Services are located in the standard Laravel application folders.
 Module-Generic API endpoints serve as the gateway to these components.

-This design enables flexibility with regard to each modules' specific details in a module-generic framework that is easier to maintain.
+This design allows flexibility with regard to each modules' specific details in a module-generic framework that is easier to maintain.
 It also allows for the relatively easy incorporation of new modules into the project.